What are the top ten things to do in Cambodia?

 Some of the world’s most popular attractions, a history fraught with tragedy, and a chance to enjoy a leisurely pace of life away from the hustle and bustle of the big towns – that’s Cambodia for you.
-Ancient temples and ruins, river cruises, beach vacations, and stunning natural beauty – with so many things to do in Cambodia, it is truly a traveler’s delight!
+The best time to visit Cambodia is in the winter months with cooler temperatures and sunny days, perfect for exploring ancient temples and ruins, taking river cruises or lazing on gorgeous beaches.

-There are a wealth of experiences on offer in one of Southeast Asia‘s most popular destinations: visiting the temple complex of Angkor Wat, a stunning remnant of the Khmer empire, understanding Cambodian history in Phnom Penh, relaxing on the beaches of Sihanoukville, enjoying a sunset over the Mekong in Kratie, exploring the Bokor National Park, unwinding in the island paradise of Koh Rong, discovering the pepper plantations and night markets of Kampot, learning the intricacies of Khmer cuisine in a cooking class.
+There are a wealth of experiences on offer in one of Southeast Asia‘s most popular destinations: visiting the temple complex of Angkor Wat, a stunning remnant of the Khmer empire, understanding Cambodian history in Phnom Penh, or relaxing on the beaches of Sihanoukville.
+You could be enjoying a sunset over the Mekong in Kratie, exploring the Bokor National Park, unwinding in the island paradise of Koh Rong, and discovering the pepper plantations and night markets of Kampot.
+Learn the intricacies of Khmer cuisine in a cooking class at Siem Reap.
+As you start planning for an unforgettable vacation, also take a look at our Cambodia travel guide, brimming with facts and information about the country to make your journey easier.

 If you are wondering which are the best places in Cambodia then this the guide for you.
-Here is a list of the top ten things to do in Cambodia curated by our Enchanting Travels specialists, which should definitely be part of your Cambodia travel guide!
+Here is a list of the top ten things to do in Cambodia curated by our Enchanting Travels specialists, which should definitely be part of your Cambodia tour!

 As one of the largest temple complexes in the world, Angkor Wat in Angkor is an incredible former city in the midst of the jungle.
 Be mesmerized by the sheer scale and magnificence of these impressive carved structures, such as the four-faced Bayon Temples.
 Its fascinating Khmer architecture in varying states of preservation has made the Angkor Wat Temple Complex a UNESCO World Heritage Site.
 It is arguably one of the most popular tourist attractions in Southeast Asia and is a must-visit on your trip to the country.